MuhammadHaseebOdho/MuhammadHaseebOdho/README.md

 ## 🎓 Education
 - **Bachelor of Computer Systems Engineering**
-  Mehran University of Engineering and Technology (2020 – 2024)
+  Mehran University of Engineering and Technology (2021 – 2024)
-  CGPA: 3.2

 ---

 ## 🏆 Certifications